hungsu/quartz/content/notes/typography.md

 More to come, until then I recommend these resources:

-- If you're a complete beginner I think doing exercises is the fastest way to learn the basics.
+- If you're a complete beginner, I think doing exercises is the fastest way to learn the basics.
 This [interactive type tutorial](https://www.learnui.design/tools/typography-tutorial.html) is the best I've found.
 - Matthew Butterick's [Practical Typography](https://practicaltypography.com/) is one of the best free online manuals on typography.
 I re-read it and refer to it often.
-- Typewolf's [guides](https://www.typewolf.com/guides).
+- Typewolf's [guides](https://www.typewolf.com/guides) are precise and effective.
 If you have money, he has a $399USD [Typography Checklist](https://www.typewolf.com/checklist)  which I'm very tempted to buy.
 - Donny Truong's [Pro Web Type](https://prowebtype.com/)
 - [[Gwern Branwen]] has a very [long article](https://www.gwern.net/Design) talking about the design of his website.
 - Envato Tuts has a free [39m video](https://youtu.be/yAuUDyUC-GM)